Are you looking for the traits and signs that allow you to spot (and potentially avoid) a low-value man?

 Low-value men don’t realize the shortcomings which are holding them back, including an entitlement mentality not backed up by work and skills.

 A lack of social awareness and relationship management leads to poor people skills and poor relationships.

-Men with very low social skills are socially akward, become social pariahs and are unwanted by men and women alike.
+Men with very low social skills are socially awkward, become social pariahs, and are unwanted by men and women alike.